latrobe-design-system/latrobe-design-system.github.io/_docs/elements/buttons.md

 ---
 title: "Buttons"
+info: Buttons are used to help users perform common actions more easily and direct them through a workflow.
 ---

-Buttons are used to help users perform common actions more easily and direct them through a workflow.

 ## Button types